Famous Celebrities Who Were Also Illustrators

 Film director Terry Gilliam’s unique visual style is evident in Monty Python and the Holy Grail, which he co-directed with Terry Jones.
 Gilliam was also known for directing cult films such as 12 Monkeys and Time Bandits.
 Did you know that he found his path to becoming an iconic film director by producing his own satirical student publication in college?

 Gilliam was such a big fan of Mad magazine by Harvey Kurtzman that he produced his own version while at college.
-The publication was called Fang which contained comic stripes and illustrations done by Gilliam himself.
+The publication was called Fang which contained comic strips and illustrations done by Gilliam himself.
 Upon graduating, he got accepted at Kurtzman’s Help! magazine in New York where he would produce photo stories and comic strips.
 Talk about living the dream, right?

-During a photoshoot for the magazine, Gilliam had worked with British actor John Cleese.
+During a photo shoot for the magazine, Gilliam had worked with British actor John Cleese.
 And when Help! closed, he once again met up with Cleese and from there he became part of the British comedy group Monty Python and was in charge of the animations in Monty Python’s Flying Circus.

 Kurt Vonnegut Jr.